10 most beautiful at night buildings in the world

 Photo source: nit.pt

 The National Palace of Queluz was conceived in the 18th century as a summer residence for Dom Pedro of Braganza.
-The palace is one of the last great Rococo buildings to be designed in Europe and it’s also known as the Portuguese Versailles despite being far smaller.
+It is one of the last great Rococo buildings designed in Europe, and despite being far smaller, it’s also known as the Portuguese Versailles.

-Nowadays the National Palace of Queluz has 511 square meters (5500 sq. ft.) and since 1957, the "Dona Maria Pavilion", from the palace's east wing, was transformed into a guest house for visiting heads of state.
+Nowadays, the National Palace of Queluz has 511 square meters (5500 sq. ft.), and since 1957, the "Dona Maria Pavilion" in the palace's east wing has been transformed into a guest house for visiting heads of state.

 8. The Umaid Bhawan Palace